Siphon880gh/devbrain/Enterprise - Code Standards, Security, Compliance/_Security/Upload Forms or Upload Endpoints/_ Security Checklist - Upload.md

 What is vulnerable on your local development may not on the server and vice versa.
 You want to check against the server.
 And when you migrate to another server, you need to that test that server as well.
 This depends on the vulnerability you patch of course (eg. file extension validation can happen at the code level and is independent of the OS)

-Fundamentals:
+Required Knowledge:
-- Separating into an upload form and upload endpoint still doesn't make you more secured: You could have a PHP upload form that both display the upload form as well as handle the uploads saving them to the server storage, or you could have the PHP upload form submit the files to another PHP endpoint.
+- Separating into an upload form and upload endpoint still doesn't make you more secured: You could have a PHP page that does it all (has upload form, displays the uploaded, and also handles the upload saving it to the server storage) - OR - You could have the PHP upload form submit the files to another PHP endpoint.
 The hacker can still sniff the endpoint that the upload form requests to.
-- RCE stands for remote code execution.
-Remote code execution = hacker visits a script to run code.
-Usually this script has been forcefully placed into the server because of an exploit.
-That script could be php or whatever format that the server supports.
-The script usually has access to the system server files, eg. PHP by default can run shell scripts and access the storage.
-There are two types of RCE:
-	- Predefined RCE.
-You uploaded a php file that you can visit directly.
-Upon visiting the script, specific commands are run on the script's server.
-Those commands have been already coded into the uploaded script.
-	- Dynamic/Interactive RCE.
-You uploaded a php file that takes URL Search parameters.
-When visiting the script, you add the command as part of the URL.
-The commands run on the script's server.
+Then the hacker can send their own request and file to that endpoint.
+If it's an upload form that does it all, then based on the request header body, the hacker makes it act like it's receiving a file you just uploaded on their upload form.
+- Must know about RCE.
+Refer to [[Vocab - Remote Code Execution RCE - Predefined, Dynamic, Interactive]]

 Practice?
 - If don't have an upload form, you can play with this unsecured upload form in the same environment where you would have code at (Keep the url super secret and delete once done playing!): [[Mock Practice - Upload Form]]